Permanent Collection

 Diminutive, cast equine (possibly a horse) figurine with articulated mane, eyes, ears, and docked tail (or possibly broken off); tapered legs; geometric-shaped eyes.

-View Equine figurine in our digital repository...
+View this equine figurine in our online collection...

 Northwestern Iran, Halberd axe